StringFlux Decision Log: Oversampling Without Audio-Thread Instability

 I moved oversampling reconfiguration out of the immediate audio processing path.

-Configuration requests are queued and applied only at safe boundaries, not mid-callback mutation points.
+Configuration requests are queued and applied at safe boundaries so oversampling state never changes inside the audio callback.

 Alternatives Considered